Partonetrain/trains_tweaks/README.md

 The drop chance of **all** items generated when any SpawnsWith equipment table is not defined in the table, but rather the config file.
 The Carved Pumpkin/Jack-o-Lantern helmet spawns on Halloween happen before equipment tables are rolled, and as such could be overwritten.
-Enchantments can be defined in generic or specific loot tables, but the vanilla logic that uses the `minecraft:on_mob_spawn_equipment` enchantment tag still runs.
-This can be disabled by overriding and emptying said tag.
+Enchantments can be defined in generic or specific loot tables, but by default the vanilla code that uses the `minecraft:on_mob_spawn_equipment` enchantment tag runs.
+This can be disabled though.
 Mobs that pick up items will still drop picked up items 100% of the time.

 # Note to pack developers